MeFerdi/MeFerdi/README.md

 - 🔭 I’m currently working on **building PointaFam**

-- 🌱 I’m currently learning **Golang, Python and Javascript at Zone01 Kisumu and ALX Africa**
+- 🌱 I’m currently learning **Golang, Python, Rust and Javascript at Zone01 Kisumu and ALX Africa**

-- 📝 I  write articles on DeVops, Linux and Software Testing
+- 📝 I  write articles on Web development and tech related subjects

-- 💬 Ask me about **C, Linux, Testing, Python Go**
+- 💬 Ask me about **C, Linux, Javascript, Python Go**

 - 📫 How to reach me **ferdinandodhis254@gmail.com**